 As you might imagine, this watch face bills itself as being minimal and elegant.
 It also has choices.
-The developers boast over 20,000 total watch faces that you can use.
-Of course, it also has Android Wear 2.0.
+The developers boast over 30,000 total watch faces that you can use.
 It also has a variety of other options, including the usual stuff like interactive features, Google Fit integration, and other customizations.
 It also has support for specific apps like Spotify, Pocket Casts, and other apps.
 It’s cheap and has a ton of features.
-It’s one of the better Android Wear watch faces.
+It’s one of the better Wear OS watch faces.

 WatchMaker Watch Faces

 WatchMaker is a DIY watch face.
 It competes directly with similar apps like Facer.
 You’ll have plenty of tools to make your own Wear OS watch faces.
 Additionally, you can fork out for the pro version and get access to over 20,000 community-made watch faces.
 It’s not as in-depth as some watch face makers, but you can still get creative and have some fun.
 You’ll get some of it for free and the rest when you fork out $3.99.